 When you extend an IT landscape to Google Cloud as part of a hybrid strategy, you want to maintain a single point where identities are managed.
 A unified identity management system minimizes administrative effort in managing accounts and access control.
 This system also helps ensure that users and applications can authenticate securely across a hybrid environment.

 This article looks at the ways to integrate Google Cloud with your identity management system.
 The article helps you choose the approach that best fits your requirements.

 The best way to extend your identity management system to Google Cloud depends on multiple factors:

 - The pools of identities in your organization

-- The identity providers used to provide authentication services for your corporate identities
+- The identity providers used to provide authentication services for your workforce identities

-- The resources and applications you want corporate users to be able to access on Google Cloud
+- The resources and applications you want your users to be able to access on Google Cloud

 - Your business continuity requirements

 The following sections look at each of these factors.